Chartered Business Valuation Services

 We utilize sophisticated quantitative methods, advanced algorithms combined with historical market transaction information, and dozens of data touchpoints to assess the sellability of a business and its value.

-Confidentiality is at the heart of each of our valuation mandates and every step of our process.
+Confidentiality is at the heart of each of our business valuation mandates and every step of our process.
 We use secure and encrypted data rooms to store our client’s financial information.

-The team at Beacon has completed valuations in Canada, United States, Europe, Africa, Asia and the Middle East.
-We provide valuation services to global clients through remote services or on site as required.
+The team at Beacon has completed business valuations in Canada, United States, Europe, Africa, Asia and the Middle East.
+We provide business valuation services to global clients through remote services or on site as required.

-We employ research and market data methodologies that allow us to generate a well supported valuation based on the latest market data and macro economic conditions.
+We employ research and market data methodologies that allow us to generate a well supported business valuation based on the latest market data and macro economic conditions.

 We have assisted clients in a wide range of industries and sectors with revenues ranging from 1 million to over 100 million.